dd32/td-gh-ex/readme.txt

 == Copyright ==

-Image Gallery WordPress Theme, Copyright 2018 Tsvetomir Tsvetanov Image Gallery is distributed under the terms of the GNU GPL
+Best WP WordPress Theme, Copyright 2018 Tsvetomir Tsvetanov Best WP is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by